2022–23 Cal State Fullerton Titans men's basketball team

-The 2022–23 Cal State Fullerton Titans men's basketball team represents California State University, Fullerton in the 2022–23 NCAA Division I men's basketball season.
-The Titans, led by 10th-year head coach Dedrique Taylor, play their home games at Titan Gym as members of the Big West Conference.
+The 2022–23 Cal State Fullerton Titans men's basketball team represented California State University, Fullerton in the 2022–23 NCAA Division I men's basketball season.
+The Titans, led by 10th-year head coach Dedrique Taylor, played their home games at Titan Gym as members of the Big West Conference.

 Previous season

 The Titans finished the 2021–22 season 21–11 overall, 11–4 in Big West play to finish in second place.
 The Titans won the Big West tournament championship by defeating UC Davis, Hawaii, and Long Beach State.
 As a result, the Titans received the conference's automatic bid to the NCAA tournament as the No. 15 seed in the West region.
 They lost to No. 2-seeded Duke in the first round.